-FSA does not take responsibility for retaining customer records, it is the consumer's responsibility to retain all invoices or proof of purchase from the original sale and ongoing maintenance records as proof of upkeep.
+FSA does not take responsibility for retaining customer records, it is the buyer's responsibility to retain all tax invoices from the original sale and ongoing maintenance purchases as proof of upkeep on the system.

+III.
 Warranty Exclusions

-FSA Standard Warranty shall be void if the product sustains damage or failure resulting from any of the following:
+FSA Standard & Extended Warranties shall be void if the product sustains damage or failure resulting from any of the following:

-- If your system(s) fails to be maintained in accordance with recommended servicing and as per the manufacturers operating instructions. - Unauthorised or abnormal use or operation. - Exposure to unsuitable environmental conditions\.
+- If your system(s) fails to be maintained in accordance with recommended servicing and as per the manufacturers operating instructions - Unauthorised or abnormal use or operation. - Exposure to unsuitable environmental conditions.
+Included by not limit

-FSA does not cover the work of the plumber who originally installed the system.
+We do not cover the work of the plumber who originally installed the system